Driftt/drift-wordpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The 100% free way to chat with leads and customers.

-Drift lets you monitor and chat with visitors to your store and website in real-time.
+Drift allows you to talk to your website visitors and customers in real-time, from anywhere.

 == Description ==